una/travels/_posts/_drafts/2014-05-25-reykjavik.md

 from the tops of grey towers,
 When the sun didn't sleep
 for twenty-one hours.
-That was when I could trust you and before all your lies.
+That was when I could still trust you and before all your lies.
 But at least you'll have Iceland to remember me by.